 Senior Associate, based in Nairobi, Kenya

-Carol has been a teacher, school leader, instructional and leadership coach, a manager of coaches, and she now leads Kenya Big Picture Learning, a Big Picture Learning project.
+Carol has been a teacher, school leader, instructional and leadership coach, and a manager of coaches, and she now leads Kenya Big Picture Learning, a Big Picture Learning project.

-Debbie developed her business management expertise as an executive at her local YMCA, supporting a manufacturing company, and running her own small business.
-She has also put her dance skills and love of people to work teaching adult fitness classes and aquatic programs for youth and adults.
-The skills she developed over the years have given her the ability to organize, implement programs and have fun with those around her while doing so!
+Debbie developed her business management expertise as an executive at her local YMCA, supporting a manufacturing company and running her own small business.
+She has also put her dance skills and love of people to work, teaching adult fitness classes and aquatic programs for youth and adults.
+The skills she developed over the years have given her the ability to organize, implement programs, and have fun with those around her while doing so!

 In addition to lending us their talents, our “in residence” team members also have professional lives outside of Bright Morning.

 Drea Beale is an equity-centered educator with over 25 years of experience in public schools.
 Drea’s first thirteen years of service were as a middle school teacher in rural Maine and then as a high school teacher in Oakland, CA. Subsequently, she served as an instructional coach, a high school principal, an elementary and middle school principal, and the superintendent of a K-8 district in Montana.

 Drea is an educational consultant focusing on literacy and transformational adult learning experiences.
 She holds teaching credentials in several states, two Master’s degrees, and superintendent licensure in Montana.